Canardoux/flutter_sound/doc/pages/the-tau-project/taudio.md

 Actually it is not clear if we can have a simpler design for Taudio, without compromising portability.

+Here is a possible design, using a portable language as Rust or C++

+{% include image.html file="taudio-architecture.svg"  caption="The Taudio architecture" %}

 ## Roadmap

 Taudio can be a very large project, which will keep us busy for several years.